Bylaws of the Old Dominion University Board of Visitors

 Board of Visitors members are entitled to attend all Board functions, including open and closed meetings of Board committees.
 Where conflicts arise due to several committees meeting simultaneously, the Board member shall give priority to the standing committee to which he/she has been assigned, unless excused by the standing committee chair and the Rector.

 The officers to be elected from the members of the Board of Visitors shall be the Rector, Vice Rector, and Secretary.
-Officers must have at least one year remaining in their terms.
-At the first regular meeting after July 1 of even numbered years, the Board shall elect its officers from its own body (' 23-49.17(b), Code of Virginia).
-Newly elected officers shall take office immediately following the close of the meeting at which elected and shall serve for a term of two years, or until their successors have been elected.
+In accordance with Va.
+Code § 23.1-1300 J, The Rector or Vice Rector shall be a Virginia resident.
+Officers must have more than one year remaining in their terms of appointment or be eligible for reappointment.
+At the annual meeting in June of even numbered years, the Board shall elect its officers from its own body (Va.
+Code §23.1-2002.C).
+Newly elected officers shall take office on July 1 and shall serve for a term of two years, or until their successors have been elected.
 Officers must be elected by an affirmative vote of at least nine voting members of the Board.
 Officers may not hold the same office for more than one term.
 For purposes of the preceding sentence, service of a partial term of one year or less shall not be considered.

 At any meeting of the Board of Visitors, any elected officer may be removed, either with or without cause, by an affirmative vote of at least nine voting members of the Board of Visitors.